EPIC448/blogpost-frontend/src/note.md

  <!-- Requiments. -->

 Requirements  React/ Redux Project.

 .
 There should be 2 container components (Two Classes)

 There should be 5 stateless components (components that are functions… There simple Render and display data)

-There should be 3 routes (Usually in the App Components./  Different form Rails Routers..And we are using React Routers. )
+√There should be 3 routes (Usually in the App Components./  Different form Rails Routers..And we are using React Routers. )

 Redux  Must be use  in the front end.
-(Use Redux Store  to keep track of all the important  data. ) Use redux Thunks.
+(Use Redux Store  to keep track of all the important  data. ) √ Use redux Thunks.

 Your Rails API should handle the data persistence.
 You should be using fetch()   {Refering to the React/redux fetch} within your actions to GET and POST data from your API - do not use jQuery method.